Skip to content

 Ensure that the source cycle frequency of the additional stream, the interrogator sample rate, and the plugin settings are all configured to the same sampling rate.

-• Viewing time in ms: [SGTR interrogator only] Time spent reading each channel before switching to the next.
-The default setting is 50 milliseconds.
+• Viewing time (ms): Duration spent reading each channel before switching to the next.
+The default is 50 ms.

 In the Stream Config section, the individual channel(s) and sensor mappings to the data stream and process image (via virtual variables) can be configured.